paradigm/SkyBison/README.md

 options when it could just show them all the time.
-2. If Vim (again through the cmdline-completion) narrows down the possibilities for the term the user is typing to a single one, it seems silly to require the user to hit c_ctrl-l or c_<tab> (or even worse, finish typing the whole thing) in order to accept it when the user enters c_<cr>.
+2. If Vim (again through the cmdline-completion) narrows down the possibilities for the term the user is typing to a single one, it seems silly to require the user to hit c_ctrl-l or c_&lt;tab&gt; (or even worse, finish typing the whole thing) in order to accept it when the user enters c_&lt;cr&gt;.
 Vim already knows what is going on - just accept the term the user is in the process of typing.
-3. As an extension of (2) above, if Vim has a way of knowing the number of terms that will be on the cmdline, why have the user hit c_<cr> at all?
-When only one possibility remains, skip the c-ctrl-lc_<cr> and immediate accept it.
+3. As an extension of (2) above, if Vim has a way of knowing the number of terms that will be on the cmdline, why have the user hit c_&lt;cr&gt; at all?
+When only one possibility remains, skip the c-ctrl-lc_&lt;cr&gt; and immediate accept it.

 For example: